 REALTOR® B showed the property several times over the following months but to no avail.
 REALTORS® A and B spoke by long distance several times and ultimately concluded that a significant reduction in the listed price was called for.

 A month later, REALTOR® B called REALTOR® A and advised that she had received an offer but disclosed that the offer was from REALTOR® B’s daughter and son-in-law.
 REALTOR® A thanked REALTOR® B for disclosing her relationship to the purchasers but went on to indicate that, as she felt that REALTOR® B had been overly optimistic in recommending an asking price in the first place, and that even after a significant price reduction the only offer produced by REALTOR® B had been from a member of her family, and that it was an “in-house” sale, REALTOR® A thought it was only fair that REALTOR® B would reduce her commission.
 REALTOR® B disagreed and sent the purchase offer to REALTOR® A. REALTOR® A accepted the offer but at the closing, which was handled in escrow, REALTOR® B was surprised to learn that REALTOR® A had instructed the closing officer to disburse to REALTOR® B only half of the commission called for in the listing contract.
 REALTOR® B filed an interboard arbitration request against REALTOR® A claiming the balance of her commission.
 REALTOR® A refused to arbitrate on the grounds that she had been the seller in the transaction and had not acted within the scope of her real estate license and that there had been no “relationship as REALTORS®” between her and REALTOR® B as referenced in Article 17 of the Code of Ethics.
-REALTOR® A’s refusal to arbitrate was referred to the Board of Directors of REALTOR® A’s primary Board and, in response to questions put to her, she repeated her claim that she had acted exclusively as a principal in the transaction and not as a real estate professional.
+REALTOR® A’s refusal to arbitrate was referred to the Board of Directors of REALTOR® A’s primary Association and, in response to questions put to her, she repeated her claim that she had acted exclusively as a principal in the transaction and not as a real estate professional.
 The Directors concurred with her reasoning noting that the operant words in Article 17 refer to contractual disputes between REALTORS® in different firms “arising out of their relationship as REALTORS®.”
 They noted that if it had been the desire of REALTOR® A and B to bind themselves to resolve any contractual dispute that might arise out of their principal/agent relationship, that could have been accomplished through insertion of an appropriate arbitration clause in the listing agreement.
 Absent that, there was no obligation for REALTOR® A to arbitrate with REALTOR® B.

 Case 17-13: Arbitration Involving a REALTOR® Selling Her Own Property

 REALTOR® B was a real estate broker and property manager who, in addition to managing property for others, frequently bought and sold income property for her own account.
 Needing capital for another project, REALTOR® B decided to sell a three-flat building in which she had a strong equity position and which she thought would move quickly, given the current market conditions.
-To maximize market exposure, she listed the property with her firm and entered information regarding the listing into the MLS.
+To maximize market exposure, she listed the property with her firm and entered the listing into the MLS.
 She put a sign in front of the property indicating that it was for sale “by owner.”
 Her ads in the local newspapers indicated that the seller was a “broker-owner.”

 REALTOR® A, who lived near the building, saw the “for sale” sign and called REALTOR® B. Introducing himself as a broker and as a REALTOR®, REALTOR® A asked what the asking price was and whether REALTOR® B was interested in listing her property.
 REALTOR® B did not indicate that she had listed her own property nor did she disclose that she was a broker or a REALTOR®.
 She did indicate that she would pay a commission to REALTOR® A if he procured a purchaser for the property but added that she preferred not to enter into an exclusive relationship with any broker and didn’t want to put anything into writing.